epruesse/HoneywellSecurityMQTT/README.md

 | security/sensors345/keypad/`<txid>`/keyphrase/<LEN> | Numbers (or `#` or `*` entered within 2 seconds of each other.
 Regex: `[*#0-9]{2,}` | No |
 | security/sensors345/keyfob/`<txid>`/keypress        | `STAY`, `AWAY`, `DISARM`, `AUX` | No |

+On the console, payloads marked with an asterisk (`OK*`) indicate background updates sent without change to the sensors status (supervised bit).